odoldotol/PFA/README.md

 # PFA

-Docker, Bash, and Curl should be available
+docker, bash, and cURL should be available
 - Build and Run
 ```shell
 $ bash start_docker